 The addition of a 5% federal excise tax, combined with decreased marijuana prices, would create financial loss for legalized marijuana states that are deriving significant revenues from state marijuana sales and state taxation.

-It is unclear if the proposed law would legalize personal marijuana growing or end the prohibition on individuals who grow marijuana and sell it without obtaining state and local licenses to do so.
-It likely would not.
+The proposed law would not legalize personal marijuana growing or end the prohibition on individuals who grow marijuana and sell it without obtaining state and local licenses to do so.

 Indeed, one of the biggest criticisms of so-called marijuana legalization is that what it really is amounts to enabling a commercial, licensed, government-authorized, government-taxed marijuana industry…combined with an attempt to destroy the black market marijuana industry.